emilieschario/dbt-course/labs/lab9.md

 </details>

+### 2. Add query tags to all dbt models

+Because dbt queries can come from a long-list of users (all of you), we want to add a query tag 'dbt_run' to all queries executed by dbt.

+Add the query tag to your project and then verify that it's working.

 <details>
   <summary>👉 Section 2</summary>

   (1) To add this config to all our mdoels, we'll want to make the change in our dbt_project.yml file.
 We need it to be under the `models/` key:
   ```yml
   models: